The Floured Table

 Use my wafer cookie shortcut to make cut-to-fit slabs that will fit your chocotorta pan perfectly, saving you loads of time and energy.

-You will need a triple batch of chocolate wafer cookies for this recipe.
-Click on the 3x button on the recipe card to make them all at once (using a mixer) or in quick single batches in a food processor.
+You will need 4 batches of chocolate wafer cookies for this recipe.
+You can make a 4x batch all at once (using a mixer) or in quick single batches in a food processor.

 Dulce de leche - Dulce de leche goes by many names, including candied or sweet milk, boiled condensed milk, condensed milk caramel, caramelized milk, and even milk jam.